-|2.||It is static process of analyzing the documents and not the actual end product.
+|It is a static process of analyzing the documents and not the actual end product.

 |Answers the question – “Are we building the product right?”

-|Errors found during verification require lesser cost/resources to get fixed as compared to be found during validation phase.||Errors found during validation require more cost/resources.
+|Errors found during validation require more cost/resources.
 Later the error is discovered higher is the cost to fix it.

 Ques.7.
 What is SDLC?

 Ans.
 SDLC stands for Software Development Life Cycle.
-It refers to all the activities performed during software development – requirement gathering, requirement analysis, designing, coding or implementation, testing, deployment and maintenance.
+It refers to all the activities performed during software development – requirement gathering, requirement analysis, designing, coding or implementation, testing, deployment, and maintenance.

 Ques.9.
 What are the different types of testing?

+Ans.
 Testing can broadly be defined into two types-

 Going by the way the testing is done, it can be categorized as-

 - Black-box testing – In black-box testing, the tester need not have any knowledge of the internal architecture or implementation of the system.
 The tester interacts with the system through the interface providing input and validating the received output.